-Cox Flexion Distraction is a very effective, safe, gentle, low-force, and non-surgical chiropractic procedure for resolving sciatica and back pain or neck pain due to herniated disc.
+Cox Flexion Distraction is a very effective, safe, gentle, low-force, and non-surgical chiropractic procedure for resolving sciatica and back pain or neck pain due to a herniated disc.

-Among different chiropractic techniques Cox Flexion Distraction is certainly an excellent one for helping heal herniated discs and resolving sciatica.
+Among different chiropractic techniques, Cox Flexion Distraction is certainly an excellent one for helping heal herniated discs and resolving sciatica.

 What is Cox Flexion Distraction?

 Cox Flexion Distraction, which is also known as Cox Technic, involves the use of a specially designed chiropractic table.
 Typically, the patient lays face down on this table.
 If the patient is in extreme pain, he/she could lay on his/her side.

 To help a patient with sciatica or a herniated disc in the lower back, the chiropractor would move the section of the table below the patient’s waist while stabilizing the vertebrae just above the disc herniation.
 For instance, if the affected area is the fifth low-back disc, the chiropractor would gently stabilize the fourth low-back vertebrae and gently flex the lower part of the Cox table.

 For herniated disc on the neck, similar to the procedure in the low back, the chiropractor would stabilize the vertebrae above the disc herniation and flex the table.

 The procedure has a “suctioning” effect such that the herniated disc is slowly moved back in its normal place.
 This “suctioning” effect is not painful, but in fact very comfortable and soothing.

 Because sciatica is often caused by a herniated or protruding disc in the low back, the suctioning effect relieves pressure on the sciatic nerve and therefore is also very soothing.

 Effective for Herniated Discs and Other Back Pain